kubevela/velad/README.md

 ## More Options

-### Setup with high availability
+### Setup with database

 If you run `velad install`, all metadata will be lost when `velad uninstall`.
-This section describes how to setup a high-availability KubeVela control plane with an external database.
+You may need to keep the metadata for migration This section describes how to setup a KubeVela control plane with an external database.

 1. Prepare a database, MySQL/MariaDB, PostgreSQL, ETCD are both OK.
 Choose one as you like.
 2. Run velad with database connection string.